A Comparative Review of the JASP Statistical Software

 Help

-R GUIs provide simple task-by-task dialog boxes which generate much more complex code.
+R GUIs provide simple task-by-task dialog boxes, which generate much more complex code.
 So for a particular task, you might want to get help on 1) the dialog box’s settings, 2) the custom functions it uses (if any), and 3) the R functions that the custom functions use.
 Nearly all R GUIs provide all three levels of help when needed.
 The notable exception is the R Commander, which lacks help on the dialog boxes themselves.

+JASP’s help files are activated by choosing the “i” icon for information in the upper right corner of any dialog box.
+This opens a new window containing the help.
 The help files are very well done, explaining what each choice means, its assumptions, and even journal citations.
 While there is no reference to the R functions used, nor any link to their help files, the overall set of R packages JASP uses is listed here.

 Graphics

 The various GUIs available for R handle graphics in several ways.
 Some, such as RKWard, focus on R’s built-in graphics.
 Others, such as BlueSky, focus on R’s popular ggplot graphics.
-GUIs also differ quite a lot in how they control the style of the graphs they generate.
+GUIs also differ greatly in how they control the style of the graphs they generate.
 Ideally, you could set the style once, and then all graphs would follow it.

 The plots JASP creates are well done, with a white background and axes that don’t touch at the corners.
-It’s unclear which R functions are used to create them as their style is not the default from the R’s default graphics package, ggplot2, or lattice.
+You can also set the graphics style you prefer; the following plots will adopt that style.

-Figure 6.
+Figure 4.
 The popular scatterplot is only available as part of a scatterplot matrix.

 Here is the selection of plots JASP can create.